 University of Michigan, Environmental engineering

-University of Wisconsin, Geophysics
+University of Texas-Austin, geophysics

 If you are planning on heading off to a job, feel free to talk with faculty about your interests.
 They know a lot about jobs in different fields and alums who work in those fields.
 Conversations with alumni about certain industries and positions are always beneficial.
 Alums regularly send job listings to us which are forwarded on to you.

 You should definitely go talk to the Office of Career and Professional Development; officers there will help you figure out how to best communicate your skills and goals, fine-tune your résumés and cover letters, practice for interviews, and find alums you about careers.

 There are several opportunities each year to meet with alums for mock interviews or information sessions, including the Geoscience and Environmental Career Panel each winter term, sponsored by Earth and Enviromental Geoscience, Environmental Studies, and CaPD.
 This event features several alumni talking about their career paths and positions in environmental jobs.
 There are also break-out sessions so you can spend more time talking to each of the panelists.
 Beyond the panel, most alumni in all geoscience fields are happy to talk to you about what they do, and they might work at an organization or company that offers internships or may have job openings, so be sure to talk to faculty and the geosicence Administrative Assistant to find out if there are alums you can talk to about experiences you are interested in finding out more about.

 If you are interested in environmental internships or short-term or full-time employment, contact Professor Robert Humston, Program Head of Environmental Studies, to request access to the Google Groups W&L Envs Job Board.

 To see what Geoscience jobs majors have gone off to in the last few years see Geology Careers.